vatsj/commitment-bot/README.md

 # commitment-bot
 a discord bot for commitments; lets you record time commitments and holds you to them later

+To active bot, execute the following command in terminal while in the main project folder:
+> node src/main.js

 # dependencies
 Require node.js (https://nodejs.org/en/download/)